“The Russian God” by Prince PA Vyazemsky (1828)

 god of mustard on your dinner,

-that’s him, that’s your Russian god.
+thatโs him, thatโs your Russian god.

 God of foreigners, whenever